Going through a divorce is an uphill battle and raising children together after it is an even bigger mountain to climb.

 No matter how lonely you might feel when your children are spending time with your ex, don’t interrupt their time together.

 It will remind your children that it’s a difficult time and that you are alone which will interrupt their time with that co-parent.
-Instead, find a way to fill that time, talk to your family and friends, plan activities in advance and let the children see that you are ok alone – even if you are not.
+Instead, find a way to fill that time, talk to your family and friends, plan activities in advance.
+Let the children see that you are ok alone – even if you are not.

 10. Be open and flexible with schedules